Deshaun Watson’s truck stolen, found in ditch: police

 The thefts took place just after 1 a.m., North Olmsted police Sgt.
-Matt Beck told FOX 8 News, with a total of five vehicles taken from Mercedes-Benz of North Olmsted, including a Ram TRX pickup truck belonging to Watson.
+Matt Beck told FOX 8 News, that a total of five vehicles were taken from Mercedes-Benz of North Olmsted, including a Ram TRX pickup truck belonging to Watson.

 The truck is valued at approximately $110,000, according to police, and Watson’s vehicle was there to be serviced.
 All of the other stolen cars were Mercedes-Benz vehicles.